By Paul D’Agostino

-A catalogue was published on the occasion of Gabriel Mills: Butterfly March.
-This publication features an essay by Paul D’Agostino, an interview of the artist by Danni Shen, and a poem by Rebecca Mills.
+This essay will appear in a forthcoming catalogue published on the occasion of Gabriel Mills: Butterfly March alongside an interview of the artist by Danni Shen and a poem by Rebecca Mills.